8bllgrl/XIVAPI-DialogueScraperApp/README.md

 Inside of this program there are two folders.
 Version 1, and Version 2.

 *The output of the files generated through this program are stored inside of the “output” folder inside of the /src. ( located  at ‘XIVAPI-Dialogue-Scraper/src/main/java/com/eightballgirl/dialogueapp/output/’ )*

+This program is NOT LENIENT on the type of input you pass into it.
+Misspells will not be corrected for you.
+If the character you are looking up has special characters, such as Y’shtola or G’raha tia, try looking up “Graha” or “Yshtola” instead.

 ### Version 1